ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": true,
 }
 ```
 The previous consent state is read from local cache as `checkConsentHref` is not specified.
-Consent will be collected if cache is empty.
+Consent will be collected via the specified prompt UI if cache is empty.

 For users in `geo2`, the merged config is